ASukhanov/SpectralPeakFit/README.md

 Spectral density peak finding and fitting using python scipy.

 The peak finding and fitting functions in curfit.py are generic, can be used for any data.
-The peak generator peakgen generates 3 peaks and adds the power spectrum density, generated from the white noise (psd-transformed noise).
+The peak generator peakgen generates 3 peaks and adds the power spectral density, generated from the white noise (psd-transformed noise).

 --- Prerequisites: